ImageMagick/Usage-Markdown/files/index.md

 This special filename does not have a suffix, so you *must* tell ImageMagick what format to use.
 If you don't, the image will default to the original image format that the image came from (if known).

-For example, here we write a IM pixel enumeration to the screen using a "`-`" to output the result to the standard output.
+For example, here we write an IM pixel enumeration to the screen using a "`-`" to output the result to the standard output.

 ~~~{data-capture-out="write_stdout.txt"}
 convert tree.gif  -resize 1x3\!  txt:-